-Recoverable taxes are mainly the result of higher provisional payments of income tax during 2020 in comparison to current year provision, which will be compensated in future years.
+Recoverable taxes are mainly the result of higher provisional payments of value added tax and income tax in Mexico during 2021 in comparison to the current year provision, which will be compensated in future years.
 The operations in Guatemala, Panama, Nicaragua and Colombia are subject to a minimum tax.
 In Guatemala and Colombia this tax is recoverable under certain circumstances only.
-Guatemala tax basis is determined considering the highest between total assets and net income; in Colombia tax basis is equity.
+Guatemala's tax basis is determined considering the highest between total assets and net income; in Colombia the tax basis is equity.